Leaving EE Mobile

 While you wait for your Port Authorization Code from EE Mobile, find the best offer for you.
 Many of these exclusive mobile phone deals are only available online, directly from the network providers listed here.

 Provide your PAC code from EE Mobile to your new mobile network operator who will then be able to port your existing phone number from EE Mobile.
 They will tell you what day the transfer is due to take place (usually within 48 hours).

-Important: Do NOT cancel your contract before switching, otherwise you may lose your existing phone number and be unable to port it over.
-Once you provide your new network provider with your PAC code, your old account will be clsoed automatically when the number is successfully ported over.
+Important: Do NOT cancel your SIM only or mobile contract before switching, otherwise you may lose your existing phone number and be unable to port it over.
+Once you give your new network provider your PAC code, your old billing account will be closed automatically when your number is successfully ported over.

 Note: Credit on Pre-Pay / PAYG (Pay-As-You-Go) accounts cannot be transferred over and so any remaining credit balance will be lost after the switch is complete.
-If you have any credit left, one good option is to donate it to a charity before porting your number.
+If you have any credit left, one good option is to donate it to a charity by SMS text message before porting your number.

 Which mobile network are you switching to?

 Select the mobile network to join from the list for further instructions on how to port and keep your number when you switch mobile service providers.